blue86321/budget-tracker/README.md

        - Visit http://localhost:3000
    2. **MySQL (Database)**
        - Import data in `./MySQLDump` to your MySQL database
-       - (Optional) Assign a username and password to opearte this schema
+       - (Optional) Assign a username and password to operate this schema
    3. **SpringBoot (Backend)**
        - Visit `./spring-boot` directory
        - Open `pom.xml` as a Maven project in your IDE